helenclx/leilukin-site/src/links/linkgroups/webweaving.md

 ---
 pageTitle: Webweaving
 date: 2024-07-01
-updated: 2025-07-26T08:18:55+0800
+updated: 2025-09-24T17:43:50+0800
 desc: My curated resources and guides for making your own website.
 toc: true
 ---
-I adopted the term "webweaving" from [32-Bit Cafe](https://32bit.cafe/), particularly its [Discourse forum](https://discourse.32bit.cafe/) to refer to the activity of making and developing websites in hobby contexts.
+I adopted the term "webweaving" from [32-Bit Cafe](https://32bit.cafe/) to refer to the activity of making and developing websites in hobby contexts.
 In essence, webweaving is hobbyist web design and web development.

 ## Why Have Your Own Website